 Toll roads are extremely common throughout Europe, so you can expect to pay many of them on a European road trip.

-Some places do accept card, but it’s always best to have small bills on hand to pay cash when needed.
+Some places do accept credit cards, but it’s always best to have small bills on hand to pay cash when needed.

 … and to deal with a high gas bill.

-Fuel is typically much more expensive in Europe than the USA.
+Fuel is typically much more expensive in Europe than in the USA.

 Driving in cities is generally a nightmare.
 Avoid it if you can.